Explore from Home

 Hour of Code– “The Hour of Code started as a one-hour introduction to computer science, designed to demystify “code”, to show that anybody can learn the basics, and to broaden participation in the field of computer science.
 It has since become a worldwide effort to celebrate computer science, starting with 1-hour coding activities but expanding to all sorts of community efforts.”

 EduCode – Due to the outbreak Educode is offering 2 months free access to their site.
-They cover everything from Javascript to Python.
+They cover everything from JavaScript to Python.

 Crunchzilla – Crunchzilla offers three different coding tutorials: “Code Monster, Code Maven, and Game Maven are interactive tutorials where kids and adults can play with code, experiment, build, and learn.”